 For more tips on how to read effectively watch an Oxford student's guide in the video below.

 Plagiarism is when you use someone else's ideas or works and deliberately pass them off as your own, or directly quote or paraphrase another person's work without acknowledging them.
 You acknowledge other people's ideas or works by referencing them throughout your own work (see section on referencing in this LibGuide).
 The University takes plagiarism very seriously and it is treated as a major disciplinary offence.

 The University has a great webpage that explains plagiarism in more detail & why you need to take it seriously: https://www.ox.ac.uk/students/academic/guidance/skills/plagiarism

 There is also a plagiarism tutorial that you should do on WebLearn: https://weblearn.ox.ac.uk/portal/site/:skills:generic:avoidplag

 (You won't be able to do this until you get to St Anne's, as you will need your Single Sign On username & password to log on).

 N.B.
 There are many websites offering to scan your work in order to detect plagiarism - don't do this!
 Many of these sites will steal your work to use on essay writing websites.

 The Library has many books to help you develop your study skills.
-Topics include time management, mind mapping, note taking, reading with dyslexia, writing in exams, referencing etc. Many of these can be found in the Welfare section in Hartland House Library (in the entrance area on the left by the photocopier).
+Topics include time management, mind mapping, note taking, reading with dyslexia, writing in exams, referencing etc. Many of these can be found in the Welfare section in Hartland House Library (in the far side of the foyer area).
 Others are scattered throughout different sections of the Library.
 You can look for them on the Library catalogue SOLO.
 If there are books you would find useful that we don't have speak to Sally or e-mail her at firstname.lastname@example.org.